paulmillen/cv-small/README.md

 #### Communication

-Throughout my career it has been a requirement to effectively communicate between the technical and non-technical, whether tailoring financial reports, explaining technical accounting points to founders or negotiating the competing interests on pressured theatre and film sets.
-I believe effective listening is key to good communication; people often observe that I am an approachable and calming presence - I always had great relationships with my clients and colleagues as an accountant, and a freelancer where your reputation secures your next job.
-Training and working as a volunteer counsellor for Childline has helped me further develop my active listening skills.
+Throughout my career it has been a requirement to effectively communicate between the technical and non-technical, whether tailoring financial reports, explaining technical accounting points to founders or negotiating the competing interests on theatre and film projects.

-#### Another Skill
+I believe effective listening is key to good communication; people often observe that I am an approachable and calming presence - I've always had great relationships with my clients and colleagues as an accountant, and as a freelancer where your reputation secures your next job.
+I was awarded "team player of the year" when I took a year out to work for St Christopher's Fellowship at a hostel for homeless teens in Shephards Bush.
+Training and working as a volunteer counsellor for Childline has also allowed me to further develop my active listening skills.

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
+#### Problem-solving

-- I achieved A during my work at B (job, or otherwise)
+My time as a freelancer has been an intensive preparation for the challenges of life as a developer.
+I have learned how to methodically approach problems and resolve them creatively with limited time and resources.

-- I contributed to the growth of X while doing Y (job, or otherwise)
+I production managed a highliy acclaimed touring theatre project, *Ring*, for FUEL theatre.
+This had a very specific set of technical requirements that had to be adapted to each venue.
+It was my job to make this happen, managing a new team of technicians and house staff every .

-- I built this, made this, broke this, fixed this, etc.
+As a sound recordist, I was typically individually responsible for the capture of dialogue on film and TV projects.
+Filming locations are not usually chosen with sound in mind, so employing my technical knowledge of acoustics to spotting and fix issues before they hold up the schedule were a feature of every job.

-- A link to some on-line evidence (blogs, videos, articles, etc.)
+*tech stuff to follow...*

 ## Education